Author: Ayush Maggo

 Creating a Virtual Machine instance in Google Cloud Platform (GCP)

-- In the navigation menu, go to the Compute Engine section > VM instances.
+- In the navigation menu, navigate to the Compute Engine section > VM instances.

-- Click on Create Instance to begin creating a new VM instance.
+- Click on Create Instance to start creating a new VM instance.

 - Select the region and Zone based on your requirement.